bluesky-social/atproto-website/content/specs/xrpc.md

 ## Service Proxying

-*Note: This is a new protocol feature, and more details are likely to be specified over time.*

 The PDS acts as a generic proxy between clients and other atproto services.
 Clients can use an HTTP header to specify which service in the network they want the request forwarded to (eg, a specific AppView or Labeler service).
 The PDS will do some safety checks, then forward the request on with an inter-service authentication token (JWT, described above) issued and signed by the user's identity.

 The HTTP header is `atproto-proxy`, and the value is a DID (identifying a service), followed by a service endpoint identifier, joined by a `#` character.
 The PDS resolves the service DID, extracts a service endpoint URL from the DID document, and proxies the request on to the identified server.